For employment law advice call our Employment Solicitors on 03306069589 or contact us online and we will call you.

 If you don't have a written contract, it's likely that you and your employer entered into an initial agreement verbally, having discussed the main terms at the interview or when you accepted the job role.

-Finally, your contract can change naturally over time based on the actual work you do, and how you do it on a day to day basis.
-This is known as custom and practice, and comes into effect when you have been doing the same process for a long period of time, long enough to show that it has now become part of your contract to continue in that way.
+Finally, your contract can change naturally over time based on the actual work you do and how you do it on a day to day basis.
+This is known as 'custom and practice' and comes into effect when you have been doing something for long enough that it has now become part of your contract to continue in that way.

 How Do I Find Out what My Contract Terms Are?

-There are obviously difficulties to a contract that has been made verbally.
-Establishing what the terms are may depend on the recollections you and your employer have, and potentially the recollections of other witnesses, such as your colleagues.
+There are obviously difficulties in establishing your contract terms if your contract that has been made verbally.
+Establishing what the terms are may be reliant on the recollections you and your employer have, and potentially the recollections of other witnesses, such as your colleagues.

 What if I Have Problems with a Written Statement?

-Your employment contract can often undergo constant changes and updates.
-If you feel your employer is trying to change your contract terms without your consent, or has done so already, you should seek legal advice.
+Your employment contract can often undergo changes and updates.
+If you feel your employer is trying to change your contract terms without your consent, or has done so already, you should seek legal advice from an Employment Solicitor.